 Director, Tim Reischauer

 Slice of Pie started out as a cd made by my husband, Rick Hall, of stories he’d written, inspired by growing up on a farm in central Illinois.
 Our friend, Tim Reischauer, heard one of the stories and knew it would make a great film.
 So Rick wrote the screenplay, and in the fall of 2008 they went back to Rick’s hometown to shoot.
 It was big excitement in Carrollton, Illinois!
-Tim directed, Rick played the lead, and Kelly Macleod (my partner from The Sweet Potatoes) was the female lead.
+Tim directed, Rick played the lead, and Kelly Macleod was the female lead(during the filming was when Rick hatched the idea of Kelly & I writing songs together, which later became our band, The Sweet Potatoes).
 With a tiny budget and a skeleton crew, they made a beautiful movie.

 When I scored the film, I wanted the music to have the down home sort of feel that the movie has.
 I’m very pleased with how the score turned out.
 And I stayed within the budget!
 Norm Macleod (Kelly's husband) did the sound design, mixing, dialog editing, sound effects, you name it.
 If it had anything to do with the sound, he did it.
 I got to work closely with him, it was a great opportunity to learn about how all the sound elements work together in a film.

 The movie has been in loads of film festivals, and won lots of awards.
+The music even won an award at the Wild Rose Independent Film Festival.
 I’m very proud of everyone who was involved with the project.
-And, it was during the making of the film that Rick got the idea for Kelly and I to do music together, which was the birth of our band, The Sweet Potatoes.
+Plus, it was during the making of the film that Rick got the idea for Kelly and I to do music together, which was the birth of our band, The Sweet Potatoes.